 What I Like About The Kit:

-The large seeded varieties, like corn, beans and peas are packed separately, in groups of 5 varieties to a large bag.
-That means there are plenty of the high calorie, large-seeded varieties that would actually put substantial calories on the table for your family.
+The large-seeded varieties, like corn, beans, and peas are packed separately, in groups of 5 varieties to a large bag.
+That means there are plenty of high calorie, large-seeded varieties that would actually put substantial calories on the table for your family.

 The kit includes some herbs, such as thyme and basil, as well as some legitimate medicinals like yarrow.